matheuspassini/Developers-Registration/README.md

-# Developers-Registration

-## This project was developed in the Full Stack JavaScript course, under the control of OneBitCode.
-OneBitCode is a educational institution and this project aims to develop the skills about DOM related to this referred programming language.

-___

-## The main idea is to simulate a developer registration, based on the username, background and period of experience.

-## The project uses HTML and JavaScript, with concepts of functions and DOM.
+# Enhancing Developer Registration Processes with JavaScript

+## This project was part of OneBitCode's Full Stack JavaScript course, aiming to improve participants' DOM manipulation skills in JavaScript.
+It simulated a developer registration process, including username, background, and experience level details.
+The project emphasized essential HTML and JavaScript concepts, such as functions and DOM manipulation techniques.